nlsy-links/NlsyLinks/index.md

 Welcome to the Kinship files for the NLSY.
 This site is structured into primary categories, each with nested subcategories.
 Please navigate this site with the dropdown boxes at the top of the page.

- * **Description** provides context for the kinship links and how they can enhance NLSY research.
+ * **Research** provides context for the kinship links and how they can enhance NLSY research.
  * **Datasets** contains kniship links, as well as other datasets that may be helpful to NLSY researchers.
  * **Funding** pages describe current and previous funding proposals.
 A proposal is categorized under the year it was submitted.
  * **About** covers the collaborators and stakeholders involved in the 20+ year history.

-If you have any questions or comments, feel free to post them below. --*Joe's BG Team*
+If you have any questions or comments, feel free to post them below. -- *JAMTTSIIR (Joe's Amazing Team That's So Interdisciplinary It's Ridiculous)*

 [![DOI](https://zenodo.org/badge/4971/LiveOak/NlsyLinks.png)](http://dx.doi.org/10.5281/zenodo.12425)